MartinJeanne/expense-tracker-api/README.md

 This project idea comes from [Roadmap.sh](https://roadmap.sh/projects/expense-tracker-api)

 ## Run
-With Node.js on your PC, clone the project and:\
+With Node.js on your computer, clone the project and:\
+Make a MySQL database available locally.
 Rename the file `.env.example` to `.env`.
-If you want you can modify the value of the JWT_SECRET in it.\
+If needed you can modify the value in it (settings for MySQL and JWT).\
 \
 Then execute these commands:
 ```